phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected and sampled prior probabilities of the number of divergence events for the SW model.

+It's difficult to tell if the distribution of the split-weight parameter approximated by the ``ecoevolity`` analysis is a good match to the expected gamma prior distribution:

 .. figure:: /images/prior-sampling-unif-prior-split_weight.png
     :align: center